|Back to Main Print This Page Email to a Friend|

 Contraceptive effectiveness is characterized by "typical use" and "perfect use":

-- Typical use refers to real-life conditions, in which mistakes (such as forgetting to take a birth control pill at the right time) sometimes happen.
+- Typical use refers to real-life conditions, in which mistakes (forgetting to take a birth control pill at the right time) sometimes happen.

 - Perfect use refers to contraceptives that are used correctly each time intercourse occurs.

-The most effective standard female contraceptives have a failure rate of less than 1% with typical (normal) use.
+The most effective birth control methods have a failure rate of less than 1% with typical (normal) use, which means they are nearly 100% effective.
 They are:

 - Intrauterine devices (IUDs)

-By comparison, failure rates for the male latex condom are about 18% with typical use and 2% with perfect use.
-Failure rates for hormonal contraception are about 9% for the first year of typical use.
-To put these rates into perspective, a sexually active woman of reproductive age who does not use contraception faces an 85% likelihood of becoming pregnant in the course of a year.
+To put these rates into perspective, a sexually active woman of reproductive age who does not use contraception faces an 85% chance of becoming pregnant in the course of a year.

 Birth control pills work by: